hugo-apero/iyo-rstudio-global/content/collection/day01/02-postcards/index.markdown

   postcards::trestles
 ```

 This is your output format!
 More generally, `<package>::<template>`.
-Whhen you knit :yarn: (next section), the RStudio IDE detects this YAML key and knits to the appropriate output format.
+When you knit :yarn: (next section), the RStudio IDE detects this YAML key and knits to the appropriate output format.

 :sparkles: Commit & Push! :sparkles: